nesl/LabSense/README.md

 multitude of different protocols (i.e. Zigbee, Bluetooth, Zwave).

-This server will also host a website through which users can view the different sensor outputs in a intuitive interface.
+This server will also host a website through which users can view the different sensor outputs in an intuitive interface.

 The server will also serve a public api that others can use to read the data from the different sensors.
 Other applications can then process the